thaisantero/thaisantero.github.io/_posts/2023-02-02-validations_in_PORO.markdown

   end
 {% endhighlight %}

-The project repo that I used this is: [thaisantero/imc-calculator]
+The project repo that I used this: [thaisantero/imc-calculator]

+Stay tuned, in the next post I will talk about how to add I18n translations to your validations errors in PORO.

 [Here]: https://www.twilio.com/blog/2017/06/validate-ruby-objects-with-active-model-validations.html
 [`ActiveModel::Validations`]: https://edgeapi.rubyonrails.org/classes/ActiveModel/Validations.html